 \subsection{Implementation Details}

-We base our implementation on the codebase of LoRA\footnote{\url{https://github.com/microsoft/LoRA}}.
-For these experiments, we initially pre-compute our initialization prior to the fine-tuning stage and store it as a checkpoint.
+We base our implementation on the LoRA codebase\footnote{\url{https://github.com/microsoft/LoRA}}.
+For these experiments, we initially precompute our initialization prior to the fine-tuning stage and store it as a checkpoint.
 However, we also provide the possibility to directly compute the initialization during the fine-tuning stage, as done for our experiments on VTAB-1k and Meta-World.
 By default, we always offload the computation of the initial checkpoint to CPU to save VRAM.
 We ran all our experiments on nodes with four A100 GPUs and used PyTorch's data-distributed parallel functionality \citep{paszke_pytorch_2019}.
-Runtimes ranges from as little as 10 minutes per run for smaller datasets (RTE, STS-B) to around 15 hours for the largest datasets (QQP, MNLI).
+Runtimes range from as little as 10 minutes per run for smaller datasets (RTE, STS-B) to around 15 hours for the largest datasets (QQP, MNLI).